 Imagine ranking on Page 1 for a term like “buy custom etched glassware online” and how many sales that could garner your custom glass businesses.
 Considering you can publish an infinite amount of articles on your site, that’s an infinite amount of potential customers at your fingertips.

 Plus, you can develop your own brand via social media and keep 100% of the traffic you get.
 Sending your Instagram traffic to Etsy runs the risk of them getting distracted and buying someone else’s stuff!

 But, selling products on a new website can be tough to start out.
-It can be difficult learning how to build a site, grow a brand, manage payments, inventory, returns, customer service, and whatever else all by yourself.
-I think it's the best strategy, but it's not for someone who tends to give up easily.
+It can be difficult to learn how to build a site, grow a brand, manages payments, inventory, returns, customer service, and whatever else all by yourself.
+I think it’s the best strategy, but it’s not for someone who tends to give up easily.